atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 ![img](images/clip_image007-162728550968118.jpg)

 Once done you are able to link your @sign with your private dess.
-Use your domain and port number with which you have created service on your cloude instance and press Activate
+Use your domain and port number with which you have created service on your cloude instance and press Activate.

 ![img](images/clip_image009-162728550968119.jpg)